Can Cats and Dogs Bond?

 Praise Positive Interactions

-Make sure your pooch gets lots of positive feedback for good behavior.
+Make sure your dog gets lots of positive feedback for good behavior.
 A happy, “Good dog,” and a playful scratch might be just the encouragement a dog needs.

 Making a Good Match